GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/faq/index.md

 ### Can extensions store data locally? {: #faq-dev-08 }

 Yes.
-Extensions provides a [storage API][63] designed specifically for extenions.
+Extensions provide a [storage API][63] designed specifically for extensions.
 You can also use the web platform's storage APIs: the [Web Storage API][37], and [IndexedDB][38].
 If you use an [extension service worker][64], [CacheStorage][65] is also available.